A Modern Theory of Cross-Validation through the Lens of Stability: Some Applications

 where the inequality follows from the fact that $R_i\le \max\vartheta$, and the last equation follows from \Cref{thm:5.3-argmin-clt}. \end{proof}

 Therefore, the following rejection rule is asymptotically valid for the testing problem \eqref{eq:5.3-many-means} at nominal level $\beta$,

 provided that $\lambda_n=o(\sqrt{n})$.

-\begin{remark} In the confidence lower bound in \Cref{cor:5.3-var_est_argmin}, the term due to the variance, which is $\hat\sigma_n u_\beta/\sqrt{n}$, does not involve the dimensionality $m$.
+\paragraph{Bias and power analysis} In the confidence lower bound in \Cref{cor:5.3-var_est_argmin}, the term due to the variance, which is $\hat\sigma_n u_\beta/\sqrt{n}$, does not involve the dimensionality $m$.
 This is in sharp contrast with the simultaneous inference approach, which, in the case of independent coordinates, would typically involve a $\sqrt{\log m}$ factor associated with the variance term.
 Such a reduction in variance is gained at a price of a bias term $\max\vartheta - n^{-1}\sum_{i\in[n]}R_i$.
 Empirically the cross-validated and exponentially weighted confidence lower bound in \eqref{eq:5.3-max-val-conf-lower-bound} with an adaptively chosen $\lambda$ (see below) usually achieves a favorable bias-variance trade-off when compared to other methods.
-See \Cref{subsec:5.6-bib} for further references on the power analysis and numerical results. \end{remark}
+Here we provide a simple upper bound of this bias under a boundedness condition. \begin{proposition} If $|X_{i,s}|\le B<\infty$ almost surely for all $i,s$, and $\lambda_n=o(\sqrt{n})$.
+Then there exists a constant $C$ such that